innolitics/10x-localization/article.md

 For example, we may want to register:

-- a high-resolution CT of a patient, used to planning radiation therapy or an image-guided surgery
+- a high-resolution CT of a patient, used to plan radiation therapy
-- a low-resolution cone-beam CT of the immobilized patient, taken in the radiation therapy device or on the surgery table.
+- a low-resolution cone-beam CT of the immobilized patient, taken from within the [linac](https://en.wikipedia.org/wiki/Linear_particle_accelerator)

-Registering these images will ensure that the patient's position within the planning CT coordinate system is known.
-Registration errors will result in misalignment of the patient, and ultimately may mean that healthy tissue is irradiated instead of the tumor, or that the surgery is ineffective.
+Registering these images will ensure that the patient's position within the planning CT coordinate system is known and can be adjusted.
+Registration errors will result in misalignments going uncorrected, and less effective radiation therapy because healthy tissue will be irradiated instead of the tumor.

 Many medical imaging applications require registration is a frequently encountered building block of more complex image processing algorithms.